 Shelter the Homeless

 St. Luke's provides shelter for men and women of all ages.
 Our homeless shelter houses adult men who would otherwise have nowhere else to stay.
 There are full time Missionaries who live with the men.
-We also provide the Good Shepherd House for men in Recovery from various addictions and the St. John Bosco House for teen age young men.
+We provide the Good Shepherd House for men in Recovery from various addictions.
 We also provide housing for many families, single mothers and their children and Missionaries and Associates who live among the poor in houses donated by their owners, and renovated by volunteers.

 Clothe the naked